civilcode/maintenance/README.md

 - `TITLE`: the title to show on the page
 - `MESSAGE`: the message to show on the page
 - `MESSAGE_FILE`: if no message is provided, the content of the given message file (html) will be used.
-The container expects the file to be present in the current folder.
+The container expects the file to be present in subfolder `maintenance` in the current folder.

 ## Deployment